LunarisLib/Lunaris-Encryption/README.md

 <br>

-## ✅ RSA (32 bits)
+## ✅ RSA (32 bits) / RSA_custom\<TYPE\>

 *RSA was a tough one to me.
 I had many issues with big numbers, trying to get the most performance with the best security possible.
-The maximum I got was 32 bits.*
+The maximum I got was 32 bits (default one is 32 bits).*

 *With 32 bits I can do 64 bit math and I must keep primes at 16 bits.
 The numbers generated are all above 16 bits randomly based on the algorithm and their primes.*

-*The RSA algorithm works with 16-bit input to 32-bit output.
+*The RSA 32 bit algorithm works with 16-bit input to 32-bit output.
 Decrypt does the opposite, of course.*

+*RSA_custom is a version that allows your type to be the underlying type for operations.
+If you have a 128 bit unsigned type, RSA will be 64 bit, operations should work with 32 bit to 64 bit and so on.*

 *From many sources[¹](http://www.muppetlabs.com/~breadbox/txt/rsa.html)[²](https://stackoverflow.com/questions/10005124/public-private-key-encryption-tutorials)[³](https://www.thecrazyprogrammer.com/2017/03/rsa-algorithm.html), I've come up with this simple and easy thing:*